-When Robin Williams passed away on August 2014, the world lost a brilliant comedian who left behind many loved ones.
+When Robin Williams passed away in August 2014, the world lost a brilliant comedian who left behind many loved ones.
 Unfortunately, disputes have arisen during the process of administering his estate.
 The actor’s widow and children from previous marriages are pursuing estate litigation over personal property items belonging to Williams.
 This case is just another example of how estate litigation battles do not always center on financial assets.
-Estate litigation over personal property Items can include: clothing, furniture, jewelry, or collectibles.
+Estate litigation over personal property Items can include clothing, furniture, jewelry, or collectibles.
 They can have just as much potential for contention as bank accounts and life insurance policies.

 What Types of Disputes Arise Over Personal Property?

 Often, disputes over personal property derive from underlying relationship issues or resentments among the parties involved.
 Unfortunately, this can make the problem even more difficult to resolve.
 The specific nature of disputes over personal property typically involve the following issues:

 - Division of the personal property between the beneficiaries

 - Ownership over certain items of personal property

 - The value of certain items of personal property

 What to Do When Estate Litigation over Personal Property Arises?

 - Make sure to consult with an attorney.
 It is important to note that the attorney assisting with the estate administration does not represent your individual interests.
 You may need to hire your own legal professional to stand in your corner.